kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 1. **Asynchronous operation**: Unlike SubjectAccessReview (synchronous), this uses the CSR pattern where user must wait for controller processing.

 2. **One-time calculation**: Each request is processed once.
+Once `status` is set the entire object (metadata included) becomes immutable.
 To get updated data, delete and recreate the request.

-3. **Object persists in etcd**: Requests are stored until deleted.
-Users should clean up old requests or use unique names with timestamps.
+3. **Automatic TTL cleanup**: Completed or failed requests are deleted by the controller 1 hour after their `Complete`/`Failed` condition is set.
+   Pending requests (no status) are deleted 24 hours after creation to handle stuck requests.
+Users can still delete requests manually at any time.

 4. **Controller processing delay**: Status is not immediate - controller must process the request.
 Typically completes within seconds.